fteem/curtains/README.md

 end
 ```

-Curtains will take over any browser requests coming to the application and will
+With this config, Curtains will take over any browser requests coming to the
-display the default Curtains page:
+application and will display the default Curtains page:

 ![Curtains](http://imgreview.com/i/gVLvB?w=1920)